Myoken Shrine (Yamagata Prefecture) - home to the legend of Benbeko Taro, a fierce battle between a dog and a raccoon dog

 After dinner, the family member occasionally looked sad, so the monk asked him why.
 The monk was told that there was a monster living in the mountains behind the village shrine, and that once every three years a young girl had to be sacrificed to it.
 The family member's daughter had been chosen as a human sacrifice two years earlier, and so she would sometimes remember this and become sad

-Hearing this, the monk went into the shrine in the middle of the night to investigate.
-After a while, a warm breeze suddenly blew in, and he smelled a fishy smell.
-Then he saw many large tanukis gather and start drinking.
+Upon hearing this, the monk hid in the shrine in the middle of the night to investigate.
+After a while, a warm breeze suddenly blew, and he smelled a fishy odor.
+Suddenly,a large group of tanuki (raccoon dogs) gathered and began to drink.

 After a while, a drunk big raccoon

-The song begins with, "Don't let Benbeko Taro of Shinano Province hear this and that."
+The song begins with, "Don't tell Benbeko Taro of Shinano Province about this and that."

 Hearing this, the monk promised the villagers, "I will avenge your daughter as a token of my gratitude for your kindness," and set off on another journey